codehound42/EduAction/README.md

 # What is EduAction?
 ![](imgs/landingpage.png)
-It is an AI-powered application designed to create customizable educational content, quizzes, and interactive modules.
+It is an AI-powered application designed to output customizable educational content, quizzes, and interactive modules from a simple YouTube link input.
 The main objective of this project is to enhance engagement for educators, students, and self-learners.
 By leveraging the power of artificial intelligence, EduAction aims to add to the way educational content is created and consumed, providing a more interactive and personalized learning experience.
 The EduAction project has been developed for the the Encode Club AI Hackathon London 2024.

 # How it works?